top of page

 Upper Blepharoplasty

-More straightforward, usually shorter surgical time.
-Often done with local anesthesia.
-Lower cost reflects simpler anatomy and fewer steps.
+This procedure is more straightforward and usually has a shorter surgical time.
+It is often done with local anesthesia.
+The lower cost reflects simpler anatomy and fewer steps involved.

 Lower Blepharoplasty